 That’s a tragedy, given that that is preventable.

 But I shy away from recommending a stand-alone MTHFR gene test.
 MTHFR is only one gene – there are hundreds of genes that can affect how folate is used and broken down in the body.
 An assessment of your actual folate supply, homocysteine and methylation status is of much greater use.

 If you do have high homocysteine, it is fine to assume that this might be because you have MTHFR.
 You do not need to confirm with genetic testing if you don’t want to, but you should follow up with regular homocysteine tests if you levels have ever been high.

 I have had one patient – a young, healthy-seeming guy with only one mutation – test his homocysteine and find it WAY too high.
 By knowing and addressing this we potentially prevented an early death.
 Had we just tested his MTHFR and not checked his homocysteine however, we may not have made any difference to his health.
 In fact, we could have relied on his MTHFR test, showing only one, usually minor mutation, and told him he was ok.
 We would have been wrong.
 It is important to get the right tests.

 So….If your homocysteine is low, your B12 and folate levels are adequate and you have no health problems, then it’s fine to assume that either you don’t have the MTHFR mutations, or if you do, that it’s not affecting you.
 If these tests are fine and you feel well, I see no reason to test for MTHFR genes.

 Once I have my result, how do we treat?

-You need someone to help you develop an individually-tailored plan to support you for your symptom picture and genetic profile.
+If you have tested for homocysteine, folate levels and other biochemistry markers and your results are not good, you need someone to help you develop an individually-tailored plan to support you for your symptom picture and genetic profile.